Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Abstract

 \section{Abstract}

 Understanding the interplay of strong-field QED and collective plasma effects is important for explaining extreme astrophysical environments like magnetars.
-It has been shown that QED pair plasmas is possible to be produced and observed by passing a relativistic electron beam through an intense laser field.
-This paper presents in detail multiple sets of 3D QED-PIC simulations to show the creation of pair plasmas in the QED cascade.
-The beam driven method enables a high pair particle density and also a low particle gamma factor, which both play equal rolls on exhibiting large collective plasma effects.
+It has been shown that QED pair plasma can be produced and observed by passing a relativistic electron beam through an intense laser field.
+This paper presents in detail multiple sets of 3D QED-PIC simulations to show the creation of pair plasma in the QED cascade.
+The beam driven method enables a high pair particle density and also a low particle Lorentz factor, which both play equal roles on exhibiting large collective plasma effects.
 Finite laser frequency upshift is observed with both ideal parameters ($\unit[24]{PW}$ laser laser colliding with $\unit[300]{GeV}$ electron beam) and with existing technologies ($\unit[3]{PW}$ laser laser colliding with $\unit[30]{GeV}$ electron beam).